nextcloud/documentation/admin_manual/maintenance/update.rst

 .. note:: If you have a large ownCloud installation you should not use the Updater app, in order to avoid PHP timeouts.
-The Updater app is better for smaller installations that have less data and fewer users, and for admins who do not have shell access, for example on a hosted server.
+The Updater app is better for smaller installations that have less data and fewer users, and for admins who do not have shell access, for example on shared hosting.
 Larger installations should update ownCloud with their Linux package managers or manually upgrade, and then complete the update with the ``occ upgrade`` command, which is in the ``owncloud`` directory.
    Run ``occ help`` to see complete command options. ownCloud Enterprise